January 02, 2019

 Hazera, (25) a mother of three, fled Burma after the military burnt down her house.
 During the ten day journey to Bangladesh, the military beat her husband while they tried to flee the country and the whole family didn’t consume any food in seven days.

-Now in Bangladesh, she completed a tailoring course from the Multi-Purpose Women’s Centre run by UN Women and ActionAid.
+Now in Bangladesh, she completed a tailoring course from the Multi-Purpose Women Centre run by UN Women and ActionAid.
 She hopes to earn more money using her tailoring skills.

-“As journalists and filmmakers, we saw there was a story that needed to be told to assist UN Women to achieve their goals of building a series of women’s centres in the camps,” said Tariq Hawari, content director at Click2View.
+“As journalists and filmmakers, we saw there was an untold story that needed to be told,” said Tariq Hawari, content director at Click2View.

-The video was to debut at the Singapore Committee for UN Women’s SNOW (Say No to the Oppression of Women) Gala, which aimed to raise funds to help those in the camp.
+The video was debuted at the Singapore Committee for UN Women’s SNOW (Say No to the Oppression of Women) Gala, which aimed to raise funds to help those in the camp.

 Tariq Hawari is the Content Director at Click2View